 Review: Western Skies Motel • Trails

-Western Skies Motel • Trails, between instrumental folk, ambient drift, and post-rock tension, transforms the myth of the American journey into a slow meditation.
+Western Skies Motel • Trails, between instrumental folk, dusty Americana and cinematic drift, turns the solitude of the road into a slow twilight meditation.

 5/2/20262 min read